The Secret to Teaching Kids to Save Their Money

 Writing down goals helps

 With the Lego set, my daughter had talked about a goal but had never actually written it down.
 Having her specific goal written down made it more tangible.
 And keeping track of weekly savings would let her see how far she’d come in achieving her goal.

 After printing out a few of the savings sheets below, I placed them in binders so each week my daughters could make a note of how much money was in their savings jar, letting them see how much closer they were to their goal.

 Sign up for my weekly newsletter where I share tips on how to raise independent, self-sufficient kids.
-You’ll also receive this children’s savings sheet as a free gift.
+You’ll also receive my Kids’ Save, Spend, Share Ledger as a free gift.

 Interest as a motivator

 The savings sheets helped somewhat – and a few minor goals were achieved – but it was still clear that my girls didn’t quite see the full benefit of saving their money.

 I considered what motivates adults to set money aside.
 Sure, many adults are motivated by the prospect of achieving a goal, but what adds to the incentive is interest payments that grow money.